The scattering amplitude of stringy hadrons I: Strings with opposite charges on their endpoints: Classical solutions

 \subsection{Stretched string in electric field}

-The solution for a string stretched by an electric field \(F_{01} = -E\) is \be X^0 = \tau \qquad X^1 = -q E \sigma \qquad X^t = p^t \tau \ee Where \(X^t\) is some direction transverse to \(X^0\) and \(X^1\).
+The simplest solution for a string stretched by an electric field in a given direction, w.l.o.g. \(F_{01} = -E\) is \be X^0 = \tau \qquad X^1 = -q E \sigma \qquad X^t = p^t \tau \ee Where \(X^t\) is some direction transverse to \(X^0\) and \(X^1\).
 The transverse momentum is needed to make the solution obey the Virasoro constraint \(\dot X^2 + X^{\prime2} = 0\) (or the full Nambu-Goto equations of motion), and it is \be p_t^2 = 1-q^2 E^2 \ee We can understand this condition again by introducing an endpoint mass so that the boundary condition is the force equation on the endpoint particle.
 For the solution above, the boundary condition in the presence of an endpoint mass in the \(X^1\) direction is \be m\pa_\tau\left(\frac{\dot X^1}{\sqrt{-\dot X^2}}\right) = T\sqrt{1-p_t^2} - T q E \ee The LHS is zero since the solution is not accelerating.
 The condition then that the forces be balanced can be met for a specific value of \(p_t^2\), as the tension is rescaled by a factor of \(\sqrt{1-p_t^2} = \gamma^{-1}\) in the force equation.

 Alternatively, one could have a rotating solution in a plane transverse to the electric field for the same effect \be X^0 = \tau \qquad X^1 = -q E \sigma \qquad X^2 = A\cos(\omega\sigma)\cos(\omega\tau) \qquad X^3 = A\cos(\omega\sigma)\sin(\omega\tau) \ee with \be \omega = \pil \qquad A^2\omega^2 = 1-q^2 E^2 \ee